anderson-aristotle/git-diagnostic/README.md

 ## Instructions

 - Fork and clone this repository.
 - Create a new branch, named `response`.
 - Checkout the `response` branch.
 - Follow the directions given in [diagnostic.md](diagnostic.md).
--   You must have atleast **2 commits** for this diagnostic.
+- You must have at least **2 commits** for this diagnostic.
 - Before the alotted time is up, push to your fork and issue a pull request.

 You may wish to refer to ["How do I submit diagnostics?"](https://git.generalassemb.ly/ga-wdi-boston/meta/wiki/Diagnostics) and other [FAQs](https://git.generalassemb.ly/ga-wdi-boston/meta/wiki/) related to